 The Institute has a broad neuroscience portfolio that includes topics such as the exploration of embryonic development, the development of the brain from infancy through adolescence, cognitive development, the role of the brain in hormone production and fertility, motor control and rehabilitation, and intellectual and developmental disabilities.

 Dr. Guttmacher discussed NICHD neuroscience research on the following topics:

-Tracking Formation of the Embryonic Nervous System
+- Tracking the Formation of the Embryo Brain

 In the early developing embryo, the human brain starts as a hollow tube of cells known as the neural tube.
 The neural crest, on the upper surface of this tube, gives rise to multiple cell types that eventually form parts of the skull and face, melanin/pigment-producing cells in the skin, and the autonomic nervous system (ANS), which controls automatic body functions, such as heart rate and breathing.
 How these cells move from the neural crest to their specific body destinations influences how the nervous system develops.
 Problems in this movement can result in birth defects that affect the structure of head and face, the cardiovascular system, and parts of the ANS.